gearglow/ReptiliaWithATwist/The List.md

 _What._ Luna sent.

 _There's a bunch of dragons in the forest!
-Hang on, Ron's brother Charlie's here too.
+Hang on, Charlie Weasley's here too.
 Apparently the next Task is to get something out of the dragon's nest.
 Thank Merlin, I was afraid I'd be expected to kill the poor thing!_

 Luna's relief was palpable. _So what do you think?
 Fast, flashy, effective, pick two?_